jesusgperez/blogapi/README.md

-rails g serializer <model>                                  # Creates a serializer for the model bundle exec rspec path/to/file.rb:29                        # Executes just a single test tail -f log/test.log                                        # Follows logs, in this case database queries
+rails g serializer <model>                                  # Creates a serializer for the model bundle exec rspec path/to/file.rb:29                        # Executes just a single test tail -f log/test.log                                        # Follows logs, in this case database queries curl localhost:3000/health | jq .                           # Formats the json in the console

 # Modifications
 user = <%= Rails.application.credentials[:DB_USER] %>       # This is going to take the credentials from the encrypted file